Art Schools in Knoxville, TN

 UT's BFA program is designed for students who wish to pursue graduate studies or professional careers in the visual arts.
 Applicants are accepted into the program on a merit basis.
 Participants take basic courses in a variety of mediums and fulfill core courses in art history or studio art.
 They can then choose to concentrate in the 2-D, 3-D or 4-D arts; a minor in art history is encouraged.

-Students in the 2-D arts program may further specialize in drawing and painting, photography or printmaking; available coursework includes training in watercolor, intaglio, screen printing, relief, paper making and digital photography.
-The 3-D arts program allows for specializations in ceramics or sculpture, through which students take courses in pottery, mold-making and casting, metal work and mixed media.
+Students in the 2-D arts program may take such coursework as watercolor, intaglio, screen printing, relief, paper making and digital photography.
+The 3-D arts program offers courses in pottery, mold-making and casting, metal work and mixed media.
 The 4-D arts program is focused on time-based art forms, such as performance and video.
 Courses available to 4-D arts students cover topics in systems, space, sequencing and sound art.

 Master of Fine Arts (MFA)